jmaldon1/WorldOfParkour/README.wowace.md

 # Features

+* Many built in courses to challenge your parkour skills.
 * Easily create parkour courses anywhere around World of Warcraft.
 * Share courses with friends.
 * Uses TomTom waypoints to easily show the course points.